samuelmarina/sandwich-rater/README.md

 ## How it should work
 Eventually (maybe not) I will include an image recognition API, so I can tell if there's actually a sandwich in your picture.
 Also, it has a bug on Android that you have to go all the way back to the home screen to take another picture.
 I'll probably fix that later (or not).
+*Update: I fixed the Android bug 🤘🏻*

 ## Give it a try!
-If you have an Android device, you can download the APK [right here](https://apkfab.com/sandwichapp/com.samuellmiller.sandwichapp/apk?h=d011c3c4ef4245899f8e8aa151b01136952055d3217d655e7bc0c178d7fc9221).
-If you have an iOS, you just can't lol.
+If you have an Android device, you can download the APK [right here](https://cntr.click/x6s6DCb).
+If you have an iPhone, you just can't lol.
 You can also clone this repo like this:

 ```